Get in touch

 Process Innovation

-To solve this, I built a functioning prototype of our redesign.
-With the help of AI, I moved page concepts from Figma into functioning code.
+To solve this, I built a functioning prototype of our redesign with the help of AI.
+I moved pages from Figma into functioning code.
+I started on my own, treating it as an experiment.

-The versioning feature allowed us to use the prototype to serve different audiences.
+I created a versioning feature that allowed us to use the prototype to serve different audiences.
 A single prototype could show three different states of the product:

 • Now: Used with developers to show how a feature should look and behave in production.